jamesrcounts/jamesrcounts.com/_drafts/container-releases-to-kubernetes-with-azure-devops.md

 one team that abandoned its advantages to enable more advanced testing scenarios.

-{:style="text-align:center;font-style: italic;background: lightsteelblue;border-radius: 24px;padding: 20px;"}
-Tests are one way to build trust in the artifacts we intend to release.
+> Tests are one way to build trust in the artifacts we intend to release.
 Code that passes our tests is more likely to work in production than code that fails our tests.
 Achieving truly “continuous” integration and deployment flows means creating